 The international workshop DynPOWER takes place every year in autumn and is organized by Dr. Rafael Segundo and Prof. Petr Korba.
 The workshop is a free event that brings together an international panel of experts from industry and science to discuss and present solutions for the future of energy.

-The fifth edition of the workshop will take place on 13 September.
+The 7th edition of the workshop will take place on 25 September 2023 in Delft, NL.

 Task Force Application of Big Data Analytic on Transmission System Dynamic Security Assessment

 The newly founded IEEE Task Force, led by the Electric Power Systems and Smart Grids research group, will be working on technical and regulatory solutions for transmission systems for a period of three years (2020-2023).

 The Task Force is globally networked and embedded in the Power & Energy Society of the international engineering association IEEE.

 Power generation from renewable energy sources such as wind energy or photovoltaic fluctuates and varies based on the weather.
 The electric capacity currently being generated hardly correlates with our current power use.
 This fact calls for new solutions, e.g. capacitors which balance the delayed production and use characteristic.

 Intelligent grids, so-called smart grids, which are being developed at the Institute of Energy Systems and Fluid Engineering (IEFE), can continue to optimally adapt regionally differing generation and consumption requirements to one another.
 In this way, locally generated surplus electrical energy can be transferred to where it is actually needed.